 *ID card/hunter education certificate.
 Carry homemade index cards with your personal information on them to show or perhaps give to the landowner as well as proof that you’ve successfully completed a firearm hunter or bowhunter education course.
 Landowners want to know who is on their property, if they are safe hunters and how to contact them if necessary.
 This is also important if the landowner initially declines your request to hunt but reconsiders later or knows of another landowner, perhaps a neighbor, to whom they can provide your information.

 *Discussion topics.
 When visiting with our large acreage owners, farmers and ranchers in Nebraska, be prepared to talk about topics such as weather, hay, crops, grain commodities, livestock (cattle) prices, Conservation Reserve Program (CRP), wildlife, land goals and yes, even some local issues and politics.
 Remind yourself that it is most important to be an active listener during these discussions.
-Do some research on social media channels (e.g. Facebook) to possibly learn even more details about an individual farmer or rancher prior to meeting them.
+Do some research on social media channels (e.g. Facebook, Twitter) to possibly learn even more details about an individual farmer or rancher prior to meeting them.
 That information helps you bring up topics of interest to them for discussion.
 Also, opposite the hunting seasons, stop by their place for an occasional chat!

 *Gestures of appreciation.
 In many cases hunters may want to offer a service or assistance with farm or ranch chores.
 You could help a farmer or rancher fix fence, put up hay, separate cattle, work on buildings, paint sheds, split firewood, pick up trash, etc. Suggest the use of skill sets you possess.
 Let them know you’ll report any things you see damaged or that need of repair on the property.
 A gift card to a farm and ranch supply store, colorful fruit basket, box of thick, lean Nebraska beef steaks (Never feed someone who raises cattle any chicken, HA!) or even a one-year subscription to the award-winning NEBRASKAland magazine are wonderful gestures that many rural Nebraska landowners appreciate.
 Also, consider sharing some of your game harvested.
 Bring a roll or two of venison summer sausage, goose sausage or a package of wild game jerky to give to the landowner.
 By the way, always include a handwritten a note of thanks and a nice photo of their rural property for granting you a special day on their land.

-*Be yourself, be courteous and don’t fear rejection.
+*Be courteous, be yourself and don’t fear rejection.
 When visiting with the landowner, always be friendly, polite, respectful, honest, confident and forthright with information, but most of all BE YOURSELF (don’t sugar coat things because Nebraska farmers and, ranchers can smell “bull” from a mile away!).
 If landowners say no to hunting, thank them for their time, and be on your way!
 Rejection is part of this process, and the point is nothing ventured in life is nothing gained!
 Keep in mind also that first meetings matter!
 You may have only a couple of minutes to visit, so know what you are going to say before the conversation starts.

 *Be flexible.
 The more flexible you are, the more flexible a rural landowner will be with allowing you to hunt.
 Perhaps you cannot hunt certain weekends when the landowner’s relatives will be in the field.
 Perhaps you cannot go in a certain area of the property because others already have permission to hunt it.
 Perhaps it is archery hunting only.
 Honor the landowner’s rules and be prepared to adapt to them.